larsonwebconsulting/CMCDirectory/README.md

 CMC print directory liquid template code

-## DInal document generation instructions
+## Final document generation instructions

 1. Print your list to PDF using the "CMC Print Directory" report.
 2. Download the PDF file to your local machine